 Your road to data-driven decisions

 Many highway authorities routinely measure skid resistance on their key routes and carry out targeted improvements to reduce the risk of collisions.
 Typically, decisions about when and where to invest are guided by the research and approaches taken for national road networks.
-For local authorities, whose roads have different geometries, junction types, traffic speeds and traffic flow, the lack of evidence to support a risk-based approach poses a challenge for the effective management of their networks.
+For local authorities, whose roads have different geometries, junction types, traffic speeds and traffic flow, the lack of evidence to support a risk-based approach posed a challenge for the effective management of their networks.

 The LASR Approach Set To Shine On World Stage

-Read more >
+Read more

 Projects dedicated to improving road safety announced

-Read more >
+Read more

 LASR - Skid Resistance Strategy Guidance Documents